 The objective of performance testing is not to find bugs, but to eliminate performance-related bottlenecks that can impact the usability of a software product.
 This testing method involves assessing software applications to ensure they will perform well under real-world workloads in a live environment.

-Performance Testing allows you to manage the performance and availability of your software applications.
+We are pioneer Automated Performance Testing Company in Chicago and our Performance Testing allows you to manage the performance and availability of your software applications.
 CPU Usage, Throughput, Response Times, Memory Leaks etc. are monitored and any performance bottlenecks identified are fixed.
 This leads to quick response times, improved computing processes and satisfied customers.
 Digital end user experience is one of the main goals when dealing with real user interactions and business transactions.

 We use various open source and licensed tools to perform the load and stress testing of web applications, mobile applications and ERP Systems.
 Our partnership with Dynatrace allows us to help our customers real-time monitor performance of their applications

 ImpactQA’s performance testing team provides detailed information regarding speed, stability, and scalability of your application suite.
 Performance Testing exposes aspects of software that need to be improved prior to a product going to market.

 - Identifying performance acceptance criteria (Objectives, Research, and Methodology)